 "White Out" has become a generic household term for correction fluid.
 And whether you're using Wite-Out brand or any other type of quick-drying correction fluid, stains can be a problem.
-Often, they start as a small problem and end up as a bigger problem because it's hard to remove white out without spreading it.
-The trick to containing the fluid stain and removing the white out altogether is applying an appropriate detergent or stain remover that dissolves the fluid and working from the outside of the stain toward the center to prevent it from spreading.
-The best remover to apply depends on the material that is stained.
+Often, they start as a drip or small spill and end up as a bigger problem because it's hard to remove white out without spreading it.
+The trick to containing and removing the stain is applying an appropriate detergent or stain remover that dissolves the fluid while working from the outside of the stain toward the center to prevent it from spreading.

 Because white out dries in seconds, it's difficult to respond to the stain before the fluid dries, and usually this is a good thing.
-A drop of white out in clothing or other soft or fibrous materials easily spreads when it's wet, so it's better to let the stain dry before attacking it.
-On hard, smooth surfaces, try removing some of the wet fluid without spreading it, using a Q-tip, a pointed tool, or utensil to lift the fluid straight up from the surface.
-But again, there's the risk of spreading it, so just leave it out until it dries.
-White out is particularly stubborn when it gets into tiny cracks, like wood grain, so be extra careful on hard surfaces with texture.
+A drop that lands on clothing or other soft or fibrous material easily spreads when it's wet, so it's better to let the stain dry before attacking it.
+On hard, smooth surfaces, try removing some of the wet fluid without spreading it, using a cotton swab or a pointed utensil to lift the fluid straight up from the surface.

 Once you apply a remover to the dried white out, it will begin to dissolve into a slurry similar to diluted white paint.
 This is why you should always work from the outside to the center of the stain, to keep the slurry contained as much as possible while you lift it from the surface.